Judslat/P2VFLASH/README.md

 previous versions were getting flagged as a virus

-Seems some AV programs flagged the old file as a virus so I have changed the exe to an installer file instead

 # P2VFLASH
 P2V FLASH TOOL
 A tool to help with the DOS based side of flashing the Phantom 2 Vision FC200